HarryLiu2003/Navi_CFCI/README.md

 Navi CFCI helps product teams extract meaningful insights from user interviews by:

-*   Processing VTT transcript files.
+*   Processing VTT and TXT transcript files.
-*   Using AI (Google Gemini) to identify problem areas, key demands, and synthesis.
+*   Using AI (primarily Google Gemini) to identify problem areas, key demands, and generate a synthesis.
+*   Extracting participant names based on transcript structure.
-*   Providing a dashboard to view and manage analysis results.
+*   Providing a dashboard to view, filter, and manage analysis results and projects.
+*   Allowing assignment of interviews to projects.
 *   Integrating with user authentication.

 ## Architecture